Last updated on Nov, 9 2021

 RAJASTHAN State Report | September, 2021

-Rajasthan, the largest (area-wise) state in India, is located in the Northwestern part of the subcontinent.
-It is surrounded on the North and Northeast by the states of Punjab, Haryana, and Uttar Pradesh, on the East and Southeast by the states of Uttar Pradesh and Madhya Pradesh, and on the Southwest by the state of Gujarat.
-Jaisalmer, Udaipur, Jodhpur, Ajmer, Bikaner, Alwar, Amber and Chittorgarh are some of the key cities and towns in the state.
+Rajasthan, the largest (area-wise) state in India, is in the northwest part of the subcontinent.
+It is surrounded on the north and the northeast by Punjab, Haryana, and Uttar Pradesh, on the east and southeast by Uttar Pradesh and Madhya Pradesh, and on the southwest by Gujarat.

 The state has an agricultural economy with nine agro-climatic zones and various types of soil that help during the cultivation of crops.
 It is among the largest mineral-producing states in India.
 Around 81 varieties of minerals are available in the state and 57 minerals are produced on a commercial scale in the state.
 It also contributes significantly to production of dimensional and decorative stones, such as marble, sandstone, and granite etc.

 The state is one of the leading tourist destinations in India.
 Historic palaces, especially those in Jaipur and Udaipur, offer opportunities to expand the luxury tourism segment, with increasing number of tourists visiting wildlife sanctuaries and desert locations.